-Social media, apps and technological tools play an increasingly important role in wellness.
-Many Europeans keep track of their fitness progress and diet via an app.
-Meditation, fitness and yoga apps are also becoming increasingly popular among Europeans.
+Social media, apps and technological tools are playing an increasingly important role in wellness.
+Many Europeans use apps to keep track of their fitness progress and diet.
+Meditation, fitness and yoga apps are also becoming increasingly popular with Europeans.

-Examples of these apps include Headspace and MyFitnessPal.
+Examples of these apps include MyFitnessPal and Headspace.
 MyFitnessPal is a fitness and nutrition tracker.
 Headspace focuses on mindful meditation, yoga and fitness.
-Apps like these are becoming increasingly important in tracking, educating and facilitating Europeans to live a healthy lifestyle.
-Next to that, Fitbits or other wearable health trackers are popular among wellness tourists—especially those that go on a fitness, weight-loss or detox holiday.
-At least one in ten travellers take an exercise tracker with them on their holidays.
+Apps like these are becoming increasingly important in tracking, educating and assisting Europeans to live a healthy lifestyle.
+In addition, Fitbits or other wearable health trackers are popular with wellness tourists—especially those going on fitness, weight-loss or detox holidays.
+At least 10% of all travellers take exercise trackers with them on their holidays.

 It is important to be aware of the popular apps Europeans are using.
-This way you can better understand how they approach their wellness and meet them on their level of knowledge about wellness.
+This can give you a better understand of how they approach their wellness efforts, and it can help and meet them at their current level of knowledge about wellness.

-Instagram and Facebook are the most important platforms on which Europeans research their holiday before going.
-15% of Europeans have based their purchases on social media influencer’s recommendations and it is likely to be even more in the wellness industry.
+Instagram and Facebook are the most important platforms on which Europeans research their holidays before they go.
+For example, 15% of all Europeans have based their purchases on the recommendations of a social media influencer, and this is even more likely in the wellness industry.

 Younger wellness tourists are likely to look up your Instagram account before booking.
-It is important to have an up-to-date Instagram page.
+It is important for your Instagram page to be up to date.
 Remember to incorporate the atmosphere you offer on your Instagram.
-For example, if you offer many natural-based products and services, include plants and natural environments in the posts that you make.
+For example, if you offer many nature-based products and services, include plants and natural environments in all your posts.

-Google searches accounts for the largest share of how people find their wellness holiday.
-While Google and social media platforms are very important to include in your marketing strategy, many Europeans also base their decision on suggestions from friends and family.
+Google searches account for the largest share of how people find their wellness holidays.
+Whilst Google and social media platforms are very important platforms to include in your marketing strategy, many Europeans also base their decisions on suggestions from friends and family.

-During their holiday, 80% of Europeans want to disconnect from their phones once they are on their trip.
-Reconnecting with themselves and their surroundings is more important than connecting over the internet.
-Digital detoxes, where travellers take a break from phones, laptops and social media are increasingly in demand.
-It is important for these tourists to be able to safely put their phone away in a locker or leave them safely in their room.
-They feel overwhelmed by social media, the news and spending a lot of time behind a screen in their day-to-day life.
-A ‘digital detox’ allows them more time to focus on themselves instead of what the rest of the world is doing.
-Instead, an increasing number of Europeans want to do something physically active during their wellness holiday.
+Whilst on holiday, 80% of all Europeans want to disconnect from their phones once they are on their trip.
+Reconnecting with themselves and their surroundings is more important to them than connecting over the internet.
+Digital detoxes (in which travellers take a break from phones, laptops and social media) are increasingly in demand.
+It is important for these tourists to be able to safely put away their phones in a locker or leave them in their room.
+They are likely to feel overwhelmed by social media, the news and large amounts of time behind a screen in their day-to-day life.
+A ‘digital detox’ allows more time to focus on themselves instead of on what the rest of the world is doing.
+Instead, Europeans are increasingly wanting to do something physically active during their wellness holidays.

-- Emphasise the benefits tourists will experience on their mental and physical wellbeing to help them understand the holistic characteristics of your offer.
+- Emphasize the benefits that tourists will experience in their mental and physical well-being to help them understand the holistic characteristics of your offerings.

-- Market your fitness offer as an opportunity to improve health rather than appearance.
-Europeans are becoming increasingly motivated by the health benefits and fun that fitness brings along.
-They can get discouraged if fitness only is about weight-loss or improved looks.
+- Market your fitness offerings as an opportunity to improve health rather than appearance.
+Europeans are becoming increasingly motivated by the health benefits and fun that accompany fitness.
+They can get discouraged if fitness is only about weight loss or improved appearance.

 - Include vegetarian and vegan meals for your visitors.
-It is also important that you communicate on your website that your package is also suitable for vegetarians and vegans if you want to attract Europeans.
+If you want to attract Europeans, it is also important for your website to communicate that your package is also suitable for vegetarians and vegans.

 Please review our market information disclaimer.